catsmackaroo/LibertyTweaks/README.md

 ![](https://cdn.discordapp.com/attachments/734888920046764105/1119994948968796210/main.png)
 A highly configurable quality-of-life mod for Grand Theft Auto IV.

 This page hosts the source code.
-Requires: [IV SDK .NET](https://github.com/ClonkAndre/IV-SDK-DotNet), [IV Tweaker](https://gtaforums.com/topic/979531-iv-tweaker-modloader-limit-adjuster-for-gta-iv/), & [Clonk's Coding Library](https://github.com/ClonkAndre/ClonksCodingLib.GTAIV)
+Requires: [IV SDK .NET](https://github.com/ClonkAndre/IV-SDK-DotNet) & [Clonk's Coding Library](https://github.com/ClonkAndre/ClonksCodingLib.GTAIV)

-Created by [catsmackaroo](https://gtaforums.com/topic/988919-cats-toy-box/) & [ItsClonkAndre](https://gtaforums.com/topic/988909-itsclonkandres-workshop/), with some external help from AssaultKifle47 as well as simply stalking old ScriptHook .NET code via [dotPeek](https://www.jetbrains.com/decompiler/).
 # Features
 - No more peds overtaking the player.
 - While on foot, you gain the ability to quick-save.
 F9 by default.